POETSII/pml/doc/develop.md

 </MessageTypes>
 ```

-In the above, `messages` is the dictionary in the application's configuration
+In the above, `messages` is the value of the `messages` field in the
-file.
-Other fields from the configuration are made available in Jinja's
+application's configuration file.
+Other configuration file fields are made
-context in a similar manner.
+available in Jinja's context in a similar manner.

 Templates are free in how they use configuration fields.
 For example,
 replacing `messages` above with `msgs` in both the template and configuration